Category: Marketing

 It’s free and it’s in the App store.
 The interface is very user-friendly and does a little bit/LOT of everything.
 Here’s a list of features:

-Long story short, if you love coffee or know someone who might enjoy getting a coffee, you might want this app.
+Starbucks App Gift Long story short, if you love coffee or know someone who might enjoy getting a coffee, you might want this app.
 You can gift, buy and discover all things Starbucks Coffee.
 I am a Starbucks maniac and had heard about the app from a friend a few months ago.
-Since I first downloaded, I’ve tracked over $100 in purchases, reloaded and surprised a friend […]
+Since I first downloaded, I’ve tracked over $100 in purchases, reloaded and surprised a friend with a free coffee on his Facebook wall.

 Using the 5th “P” to Put a Ding in the Universe.